MatBapst/IPA/README.md

 - build (catkin_make_isolated necessary) and source the repository
 - roslaunch seher workcell_setup.launch

-To launch the robot moving demonstration with speed reduction and stopping when approaching :
+To launch the robot moving demonstration with speed reduction and stopping when approaching as well as the tool handover function :
 - roslaunch seher move_robot

 Hint!! robot has to be in Remote Control mode when launching the workcell setup.
 This must be activated from Teach Pendant.
+AND External Control URCaps must be put in the program on Teach Pendant.

 For the cloud/MSB part:
 - To send/receive data to/from the MSB: roslaunch seher MSB_data_sending.launch